c-karshe/c-karshe.github.io/README.md

 - Recognize keywords from Pokémon description that can make it well-suited for the input task. (ex: task input = taking care of injured patients.
 Chansey’s description: “This kindly Pokémon lays highly nutritious eggs and shares them with injured Pokémon or people.”
 In this case, Chansey would be one of the recommended Pokémon.)

 The goal output would be a list of 5 Pokémon that can be best suited for helping with the input task.
-With the Poké-Job Recommender System, various tasks can be solved in much more efficient and effective ways!
+With the P.I.K.A.C.H.U., various tasks can be solved in much more efficient and effective ways!